 - Name and date of election the request is for,

-- Statement that the request form will be delivered to the county auditor within 72 hours of receiving the form or by 5 p.m. on the Friday before an election, whichever is earlier, and
+- Statement that the request form will be delivered to the county auditor within 72 hours of receiving the form or no later than 5 p.m. on the deadline to request an absentee ballot, whichever is earlier, and

 - Statement that an absentee ballot will be mailed to the voter within 24 hours after the county auditor receives the request or within 24 hours of when the ballots are available.